Bone Density

 Calcium delivered without proper routing risks landing in arterial walls rather than bone.
 Vitamin K2 carboxylates osteocalcin (drawing calcium into the skeleton) and Matrix Gla Protein (clearing calcium out of soft tissue and vasculature).[19]
 The two clinically relevant subtypes:

 For most healthy adults the practical choice is MK-7 at 90–180 µg/day, paired with vitamin D3 and adequate magnesium.
 Don't take K2 supplementally if you're on warfarin without coordinating with the prescriber.
-See Core stack.
+See Vitamin K2 for the full evidence picture and Vitamin D.

 Cortisol, insulin resistance, and the gut